-4Leaf Survey goes international (adding four languages)–and much more.
+4Leaf Survey goes international (adding seven languages)–and much more.

 1. Introduction.
 The U.S. Centers for Disease Control and Prevention (CDC) estimates that poor diet is as harmful to health as is smoking.
 Yet, while smoking status is routinely assessed at every patient visit, evaluation of dietary health is neglected because a quick tool to assess its status has been lacking.
 Until now.

 Our simple 4Leaf Survey can be completed by almost anyone (at home or in the doctor’s office) in less than three minutes.
 The 4Leaf score that is generated serves as a dietary vital sign, assessing the healthfulness of each patient’s diet–regardless of which or whose dietary regimen they are following.